 Key Market Stats:

-- Homes values in Augusta have increased by 4.0% last year and by more than 36% since December 2012, based on the Zillow Home Value Index.
+- Homes values in Augusta have increased by 14.5% over the last year and are forecasted to grow by another 11.7% in the next 12 months.

 Attractive Renters’ Market